-Parents should request and complete a "Planned Absence Form" and turn it into the attendance office.
+Parents and guardians should request and complete a Planned Absence Form and turn it into the Main Office.
 Upon approval, the parent will be notified via email.
-If a "Planned Absence Form" is not received prior to the absence, they will be considered unexcused.
-College visitations, armed services testing, family trips, wedding, and Take Your Child to Work Day require a "Planned Absence Form."

-The student is responsible for collecting any homework prior to the dates of the absence.
+If a Planned Absence Form is not received prior to the absence, they will be considered unexcused.
+College visitations, armed services testing, family trips, weddings, and Take Your Child to Work Day require a Planned Absence Form.
+The student is responsible for collecting any missed work and homework prior to the dates of the absence.